FRANCESCO CURRADI | PORTRAIT OF A YOUNG MAN, POSSIBLY AN ARCHITECT, HALF LENGTH, WEARING A RED HAT AND ROBE

 canvas: 34 by 27½ in.; 86.4 by 69.8 cm.

 framed: 41 by 34 in.; 104.1 by 86.4 cm.

 The canvas is lined.
 The painting presents a handsome sitter though craquelure is visible throughout.
 Inspection under UV shows a possible spot of repair by the sleeves at right, where the shadows are.
 Scattered inpainting that addresses the craquelure also fluoresces throughout under UV.
 Painting is offered framed.

 The lot is sold in the condition it is in at the time of sale.
 The condition report is provided to assist you with assessing the condition of the lot and is for guidance only.
 Any reference to condition in the condition report for the lot does not amount to a full description of condition.
 The images of the lot form part of the condition report for the lot provided by Sotheby's.
 Certain images of the lot provided online may not accurately reflect the actual condition of the lot.
 In particular, the online images may represent colours and shades which are different to the lot's actual colour and shades.
 The condition report for the lot may make reference to particular imperfections of the lot but you should note that the lot may have other faults not expressly referred to in the condition report for the lot or shown in the online images of the lot.
 The condition report may not refer to all faults, restoration, alteration or adaptation because Sotheby's is not a professional conservator or restorer but rather the condition report is a statement of opinion genuinely held by Sotheby's.
 For that reason, Sotheby's condition report is not an alternative to taking your own professional advice regarding the condition of the lot.

-It is likely that this painting dates to the first decade of the 17th century, when Curradi, who predominantly painted religious subjects, also completed a few portraits.
-We are grateful to Professor Francesca Baldassari for endorsing the attribution to Francesco Curradi on the basis of photographs.
+It is likely that this painting dates to the first decade of the 17th century, when Curradi, who predominantly painted religious subjects, also made a few portraits.
+We are grateful to Professor Baldassari for endorsing the attribution to Francesco Curradi on the basis of photographs.